Tired of free crappy logos? Some time ago I worked with Chee Ching and made 50 super-beautiful logos.

 All the of the best selling domain names are all single-word, generic domain names.

 Now, for most of you, that might not come as a surprise.
-But, I’m pretty sure there’s someone out there who’s thinking of buying their first domain name and are tempted to be as outlandish as possible.
+But, I’m pretty sure there’s someone out there who’s thinking of buying their first domain name (learn how to buy your first domain name here) and are tempted to be as outlandish as possible.

 Well, if you take a look at both the 2018 Top 100 Domain Names Sales (see table below), the big money is always going to be with simple, single-word domain names.